wmenge/braindump-client/README.md

 Roadmap
 -------
-Currently, storing and retrieving plain-text notes is supported.
-If this project works out well I'll be adding functionality so
-Braindump can serve as a reasonable alternative to Evernote.
+Currently, storing and retrieving simple HTML notes is supported.
+If this project works out well I'll be adding functionality so  Braindump can serve as a reasonable alternative to Evernote.

 **Currently supported features:**

+* Simple, clean but fully functional UI
 * Maintaining/retrieving Notebooks: A notebook contains a number of Notes
-* Maintaining/retrieving Notes: A note is a piece of plaintext contained in a Notebook
+* Maintaining/retrieving Notes: A note is a piece of HTML contained in a Notebook
+* Searching in Notes (either in all Notes or Notes in a single Notebook)
+* Sorting of Notes and Notebooks

 **Planned features:**